MicrosoftDocs/azure-docs/articles/defender-for-iot/how-to-manage-individual-sensors.md

 **.der – binary encoded PEM**.

-The way to encode ASN.1 syntax in binary, is through a `.pem` file which is just a Base64 encoded `.der` file.
+The way to encode ASN.1 syntax in binary, is through a `.pem` file, which is just a Base64 encoded `.der` file.

 OpenSSL can convert these files to a `.pem`: `openssl x509 -inform der -in to-convert.der -out converted.pem`.

 Windows will recognize these files as certificate files.
 By default, Windows will export certificates as `.der` formatted files with a different extension.

 **.crl - certificate revocation list**.
-Certificate authorities produce these as a way to de-authorize certificates before their expiration.
+Certificate authorities produce these files as a way to de-authorize certificates before their expiration.
 You can sometimes download them from CA websites.

 ##### CLI commands